happykhan/brigx/README.md

 npm run build    # Production build npm run verify   # Full release verification, including Chromium workflows
 ```

-## How it works

-BRIGx runs entirely in the browser.
-Versioned BLAST binaries are compiled to WebAssembly, served from the BRIGX origin, and verified with SHA-256 before execution.
-Alignments run inside Web Workers so the UI stays responsive.
-Genome and annotation file contents are not uploaded to an analysis server.

-## Tech stack

-- Vite + React + TypeScript
-- BLAST 2.2.26 compiled to WebAssembly (Emscripten)
-- Web Workers for parallel alignment
-- [@genomicx/ui](https://github.com/happykhan/genomicx-ui) shared components (NavBar, AppFooter, LogConsole, ThemeToggle)
-- SVG rendering (no dependencies)

 ## File formats